Skip to content

 Such a request would not be unusual if only their largest enterprise customers were asking for it — a common request I have observed for over a decade.

 Let me preface this post by saying I love Snowflake's private data exchange capabilities and the growing public data marketplace.
-It was one of the reasons why I got excited to focus Infostrux exclusively on Snowflake as the main data platform for our services.
+This was one of the reasons I got excited about focusing Infostrux exclusively on Snowflake as the main data platform for our services.

-It feels validating that the organizations I am talking to are finding the data-sharing requirements rising in priority and looking for ways to do that safely and efficiently.
+It feels validating that the organizations I am talking to are making the data-sharing requirements a priority and looking for ways to do that safely and efficiently.

 What does data sharing in the cloud look like?